illarionov/wasm-sqlite-open-helper/README.md

 Implementation of [SupportSQLiteOpenHelper] based on SQLite compiled for WASM.

-WIP
+## Requirements

+- Android API 26+ when executed on an Android device
+- Java JVM 21+ when used in unit tests on the host

 ## Installation

-Release and snapshot versions of the library are published to a temporary repository, since it is very experimental and at the moment it is in an early stage of development and is planned for use in only one project.
+Release and snapshot versions of the library are published to a temporary repository, since it is highly experimental.
 File a bug report if you think it could be useful on Maven Central.

 Add the following to your project's settings.gradle: